 These guidelines provide details on policies and procedures related to use of the Concert Hall.
-Questions about any of the details therein should be directed to the Concert Hall staff (room 201, music building; 253.879.8564; email@example.com).
+Questions about any of the details therein should be directed to the Concert Hall Technical Director Greg Hearns (Music Building 111, 253.879.8564; email@example.com).

 - A University of Puget Sound department or administrative office must sponsor all Concert Hall events.

 - Reservations should be made as far in advance as possible (see also Priority).
+Rehearsal times will be booked on a first come, first served basis.
+Please note: Concert Hall availability is very limited at the end of semesters.
+Advance reservation is strongly encouraged.
 Tentative reservations may be placed by phone at 253.879.8564 or via firstname.lastname@example.org.

 - Students wishing to reserve the hall for any reason must have a faculty signature.